Why was NEDCOL created?

 Consider the following question:

-– How far do you agree that the Asian Financial Crisis was inevitable?
+– How far do you agree that that expertise was most crucial in determining the economic development of Southeast Asian states after independence?